-This bulletin and its attachments are not intended as tax advice, but rather only to assist school districts in understanding the W-2 reporting requirements and HCM capabilities.
-Districts with specific tax questions should seek advice from their tax counsel or Federal and State tax agency resources.
+This bulletin and its attachment are not intended as tax advice, but rather only to assist school districts in understanding the W-2 reporting requirements and HCM capabilities.
+Districts with specific tax questions should seek advice from their tax counsel or Federal and State tax agencies.

-Form W-2 - Additional Compensation Adjustments December 19, 2022 Page 2
+BEST HCM Form W-2 - Additional Compensation Adjustments December 1, 2023 Page 2